Miruken-ES5/miruken/wiki/OBJECTS.md

         alertLogger.alert("Whoops!");
     };

-##Working with Static
+##Working with Static Methods
-You can also `extend` objects with functions that are static and accessible to all instances of that class.
-As mentioned above, this is the last argument you can pass into the `extend` function.
+You can also modify objects with functions that are static and accessible to all instances of that class.

 For example: